HWeber-tech/emp_proving_ground_v1/docs/architecture/overview.md

   and executions; there is no live venue connectivity shipped in this repository.
-- Institutional backbone (feature-flagged): Timescale, Redis, and Kafka connectors exist for credentialed downstream deployments but remain disabled without secrets; the public build never instantiates them.
+- Institutional backbone (feature-flagged): Timescale, Redis, and Kafka connectors ship with the repository but remain inert without injected secrets; default bootstrap runs fall back to the DuckDB/Yahoo Tier-0 ingest.
 - Trading scaffolding (mock-aware): `src/trading/` provides interfaces and telemetry routing but delegates to logging or TODO blocks for real decision logic.